Ninja-Vikash/Docs.dev/docs/javascript/README.md

 JavaScript is a programming language that brings web pages to life.<br/>
 It's the core technology of the web, working alongside HTML and CSS.<br/>
-While HTML structures the content and CSS styles it.
+While HTML structures the content and CSS styles it.<br/>
 JavaScript adds *interactivity* and *dynamic behaviour*.

 ***